holdex/developers/docs/CONTRIBUTING.md

 ### Specs

 A Spec describes the intended behavior for a Goal — not what currently exists, but what the Goal aims to deliver.
-The canonical Spec is a markdown file in `docs/specs/`.
+It is a markdown file in `docs/specs/`.

-Google Documents may be used for early ideation and discussion.
-Before a Goal is opened, that content must graduate to a markdown spec.
-A Goal description never links a Google Document as its Spec.
+A Google Document may be used for ideation before the Spec is written.

-If a Google Document was used, link to it directly in the Goal issue description — not in the Spec.
-The Spec contains only unimplemented behavior.
+If one exists, link it in the Goal issue description, not in the Spec.

 A Goal must not be opened without a linked Spec.